ubc-library-rc/creating-xml-files-in-oxygen/acknowledgements.md

 Site template adapted from the [just-the-docs](https://github.com/pmarsceill/just-the-docs) Jekyll template created by [Patrick Marsceil](https://github.com/pmarsceill) and available under the [MIT License](http://opensource.org/licenses/MIT).

-Special thanks to Constance Crompton for providing additional slides.
+Special thanks to Dr. Constance Crompton for providing additional slides, and to Dr. Colette Colligan for inspiring this workshop through the Wilde Trials project!